 Talea Ensemble is comprised of nineteen of New York City’s finest classically trained musicians, with a mission to champion musical creativity, cultivate curious listeners, and bring visionary new works to life with vibrant performances that remain in the audience’s imagination long after a concert.

 Toshio Hosokawa is Japan’s pre-eminent living composer and is among the foremost opera composers of our time.
 His opera Matsukaze received its American premiere at the Lincoln Center Festival in 2013 to rapturous reviews.
 He has composed operas, oratorio and instrumental music and is co-founder and artistic director of the Japanese Festival for Contemporary Music.

 - Audience members must be 5 years of age or older to enter the theater.

 - Audience members must show a valid government-issued photo ID.

 - All audience members must be fully vaccinated against COVID-19 and receive a COVID-19 booster shot (if eligible for the booster based on CDC criteria).
 Documentation must include name, birthday, dates of doses & vaccine manufacturer.
 Documentation must be in English.

 - All audience members will be required to show proof of being fully vaccinated and boosted (if eligible), with an FDA-authorized or WHO-listed vaccine.

-- All audience members must wear a well-fitted mask at all times.
+- It is strongly recommended that audience members wear a well-fitted mask while in the theater.